stevetarver/example-grunt-browserify-coffee-coverage/README.md

 - [CodeCov.io](https://codecov.io)
 - [Coveralls.io](https://coveralls.io)

-to create an account and link it to your GitHub account - it's free for open source projects.
-After each has sync'd to your GitHub account, you will be able to enable projects, and thereafter, Travis will build on every push, if a ```.travis.yml``` exists and our configuration will push to CodeCov.io and Coverall.io.
+to create an account, link it to your GitHub account, and enable repos - it's free for open source projects.
+After each has sync'd to your GitHub account, you will be able to enable projects, and thereafter, Travis will build on every push if a ```.travis.yml``` exists, and our configuration will push to CodeCov.io and Coverall.io.

 I include configuration for both CodeCov.io and Coveralls.io in case you have a preference - I haven't really figured out which I like better yet.

+CodeCov.io has a pretty cool Chrome, FireFox, Opera extension that overlays coverage information on several GitHub code views and works perfectly with the CoffeeScript coverage we have created.
+Check out an overview at [YouTube](https://www.youtube.com/watch?v=d6wJKODB8_g) and install from [here](https://github.com/codecov/browser-extension#codecov-browser-extension) Safari and IE are planned additions.

 ### Configure .travis.yml